janogale/diligent-stegosaurus/content/pages/index.md

       - title: Changing Nation with Knowledge
         image: images/successful-potato.jpg
         content: >-
-          We are try teach our Youth with programs that focus on ensuring that students are taught the principles of information and computation, how digital systems work, and they learn how to put this knowledge to use through programming and software development concepts.
+          We are trying teach our Youth with programs that focus on ensuring that students are taught the principles of information and computation, how digital systems work, and they learn how to put this knowledge to use through programming and software development concepts.
         actions:
           - label: Learn More
             url: /features